watermark

 'imagine'.

-Basically, the format from hell was an Excel file with countless tabs (for easy navigation - not), each tab containing countless cells, each cell containing a manually wrapped dialogue with hard enters.
-Besides this dialogue were two numbers: one indicating the allowed number of characters per line and one indicating the allowed number of lines per cell.
+The format we were working with was an Excel file packed with numerous tabs, each containing countless cells.
+Each cell held a manually wrapped dialogue with hard line breaks, along with two numbers indicating the maximum characters per line and the total number of lines allowed for each cell.

-Fortunately I do have some programming experience.
-I figured that if the Japanese developers were not willing to solve the problem, I should solve it myself.
-So I made myself a PHP program that remembers three things for each string: the number of allowed characters per line, the number of allowed lines per string and of course the string itself.
-It then strips all hard enters in each string, resulting in something like this:
+Thankfully, I have some programming experience.
+I realized that if the Japanese developers wouldn’t fix the problem, I had to find a workaround.
+So, I created a PHP program that retained three key pieces of information for each string: the maximum characters per line, the maximum number of lines, and the string itself.
+It then stripped out all the hard line breaks, turning the text into something like:

 Now imagine what happens if this small dialogue needs editing because someone forgot to add the word 'what' after 'imagine'.

-This information was exported to an XML file, which could subsequently be imported into my favourite CAT tool.
-I did this in such a way that the character/line information stayed hidden (they were moved to different XML tags), so that only the clean text was displayed.
-The XML format looked a bit like this:
+This clean text was exported to an XML file, which I imported into my CAT tool.
+I made sure that the character/line information was hidden (moved to separate XML tags), so the CAT tool processed only the plain text.
+The XML looked something like this:

 [donottranslate]34*8[donottranslate]